sintefenergy/shop-documentation/book/examples/basic/basic.md

 shop.model.generator.get_object_names()
 ```

-+++ {"Collapsed": "false"}

-Then we move on to the generator attributes.
+Then we move on to the [](generator) attributes.
 Certain generators are identical, so in order to preserve consistency, we make use of the .get()-function, so that if we change parameters on one of the duplicate generators, all of them will receive the change(s).

 ```{code-cell} ipython3
 :Collapsed: 'false'